 Dating your spouse is such an important part of marriage – in fact, our research tells us that 92 percent of couples who make a date night a priority have increased satisfaction in their relationships.
 (Read our website’s section on date nights for more information.)

 4. Understanding and patience helps create an environment where sex is a possibility.

 Couples should treat each other well because that’s the right thing to do, not as a means to an end – but that doesn’t mean that we can’t enjoy the benefits if we do what’s right.

 Husbands, your wife may feel overwhelmed at having to keep up with the kids and the house, so pitch in and help.
 Many wives who previously didn’t have an “acts of service” love language might develop it during the baby and toddler years.

-The marriage section of Focus’ website has more good advice and perspectives on sex, as does our Pure Intimacy website.
+The marriage section of Focus’ website has more good advice and perspectives on sex.
 As always, please know you can call us at 1-800-A-FAMILY if you would like to speak with one of our Family Help Specialists.